thunder-project/thunder/README.md

 Documentation
 -------------

 This README contains basic info on installation and usage and how to get help.
-See the complete release [documentation](http://thunder-project.org/thunder/docs) for more details, tutorials, and API references.
-We also maintain a separate version of the documentation for Thunder's [master branch](http://thunder-project.org/thunder/docs).
+See the complete [documentation](http://thunder-project.org/thunder/docs) for more details, tutorials, and API references.
+We also maintain  separate [development documentation](http://thunder-project.org/thunder/docs) for reference if you are running on Thunder's master branch.

 Quick start
 -----------